 Many group rates start at 10 people.
-However, if you going by plane, you likely have to call the reservation centre to book.
+However, if you going by plane, you likely have to call the reservation center to book.
 You can also score group rates if you’re booking several rooms at the same accommodation.
 You just have to ask when you call, since online reservations don’t always offer the best group rates.

 Plan a shorter trip

 We all travelling for different reasons; whether it be for relaxation or exploration, you don’t need to jet off for weeks at a time to get the experience you want.
 Shorter travel blocks offer the same benefits as longer vacations, and they can cost much less.

 Plenty of shorter trips can help you recharge, explore different areas, and experience something new – even if it’s in your own backyard.
 Travelling to your own province, visiting a nearby National Park or camping site, or going to a museum or local theme parks can all be done within your set budget.

 As an added bonus, planning shorter, closer-to-home trips means you can drive instead of fly, saving the money you would have spent on a plane ticket.

 Lookout for budget-friendly accommodations

-I know we all would love to stay in 5 star hotels but realistically, it’s not always possible since they overpriced.
-Rather go for self-catering places in small towns that are inexpensive, book at a camp site if you’re a camper, even B&Bs have great deals during the dry season.
+I know we all would love to stay in 5-star hotels but realistically, it’s not always possible since they are overpriced.
+Rather go for self-catering places in small towns that are inexpensive, book at a campsite if you’re a camper, even B&Bs have great deals during the dry season.
 Just invest some time doing thorough research.

 Save on transportation